Brain injuries are treatable. Call us, we can help! 800.561.9158

 What’s New? –The Brain Injury Society of Toronto (BIST) is one of Canada’s foremost organizations dedicated to enhancing the quality of life for people living with brain injuries.
 On occasion, BIST spotlights the dedication and commitment of one special volunteer.
 This quarter our very own Colleen Boyce was recognized for her dedication to serving clients with traumatic brain injury.
 Way to go Colleen! <click here for more>

-June 2016: From the desk of Colleen Boyce, Executive Director
+September 2016: From the desk of Colleen Boyce

 Volunteer Of The Year 2013

 Colleen Boyce was nominated for and is the recipient of the: BIST Vetter Volunteer of the Year Award, 2013.
 The nomination included: “Colleen is about as dedicated to a volunteer as you can get. <click here for more>

 NRIO selected in Top 10 Brain Injury Hospitals in Toronto and Ontario

 The Neurologic Rehabilitation Institute of Ontario (NRIO) was selected by Lerner’s to the top 10 brain injury rehabilitation hospitals in the Toronto and Ontario region.
 Click here to read the Lerner’s article.

 NRIO EXEMPLARY !!!

 The Board of Directors, management and staff members of the Neurologic Rehabilitation Institute of Ontario (NRIO) is pleased to announce that the organization has achieved the highest level of performance, accreditation decision, Accreditation with Exemplary Standing, from Accreditation Canada an independent, not-for-profit organization that sets standards for quality and safety in health care and accredits health organizations in Canada and around the world.
 NRIO participated in Accreditation Canada’s Qmentum program which measures multiple dimensions of compliance in all aspects of the organization.